I noticed hot pink duct tape covering the fingertips of a little girl recently, and it turned out it was a home remedy for warts.

 No need for expensive dermatologist appointments, pain, or chemicals (or duct tape!).
 Here’s the short version for the warts home remedies:

-- Apply an essential oil like tea tree, clove, or Frankincense two times a day to begin to weaken the protein around the wart. (may or may not work in my experience)
+- Apply an essential oil like tea tree, clove, or Frankincense two times a day to begin to weaken the protein around the wart or use this pre-diluted roll-on bottle of a Kid-Safe blend.

 - Apply a drop of propolis to the wart once or twice a day. (vital to success!)